RichLyon/JobAppTracker/README.md

 3. **Better State Management**: More sophisticated state management with React hooks and React Query
 4. **Scalability**: Separated frontend and backend architecture allows for independent scaling
 5. **Maintainability**: Better code organization with component-based architecture

-The refactoring involved:

-1. Creating a FastAPI backend with endpoints corresponding to the original Gradio functionality
-2. Developing a React frontend with Material UI for a more polished interface
-3. Implementing client-side routing for better navigation
-4. Adding data visualization for analytics on the dashboard
-5. Enhancing the resume and cover letter generation features

 ## License